 Recording Radio Film Connection & CASA Schools provides a Help Desk to assist students with user information and support of the institution's services.
 A student may access the Help Desk 24/7 through the Student Portal.
-Students may also seek assistance by emailing their assigned academic facilitator.
+Students may also seek assistance by emailing their assigned Faculty/Faculty/Academic Facilitator.